 - Penny Chisholm, 1998.
 “Relating Structure and Function in Marine Ecosytems”. (abstract unavailable – SM98 session OS22C)

-This annual lecture at the Fall AGU meeting honors the memory of Cesare Emiliani and is organized by the Paleoceanography and Paleoclimatology Focus Group and the Ocean Sciences section.
+This annual lecture at the Fall AGU meeting honors the memory of Cesare Emiliani and is organized by the Paleoceanography and Paleoclimatology Section and the Ocean Sciences section.
 It recognizes individuals who have made outstanding scientific contributions to our understanding of past oceans and climates.

 The Emiliani Lecture is by invitation only.
 Nominations are not accepted, but suggestions may be submitted to the P&P leadership.